Today, in Rockwood Cinema Review (specializing in Outdoor-themed or Rock & Roll movies) we take a look at Sleepaway Camp

-In Sleepaway Camp, there are lots of funny lines (“Eat shit and die, Ricky!””Eat shit and live, Bill”) and because it is a slasher/horror movie set in at camp, there are some interesting “outdoorsy” deaths that make it very distinguishable in the genre.
+In Sleepaway Camp, there are lots of funny lines (“Eat shit and die, Ricky!”to which he responds, “Eat shit and live, Bill”) and because it is a slasher/horror movie set in at camp, there are some interesting “outdoorsy” deaths that make it very distinguishable in the genre.
 Perfect for watching at the cabin, cottage or RV.

 Length: 1h 24m